kolaczyk/sand/README.md

 10. [Networked Experiments](sand/inst/code/chapter10.R)
 11. [Dynamic Networks](sand/inst/code/chapter11.R)

-You can also run the code from within R, using the `sand` package, see `?sand` for the details.
+You can run the code interactively from within R, using the `sand` package, see `?sand` for the details.

 ### Feedback